GenKetsuRyu/FT_Sensor/README.md

 $ ls -l /dev | grep ttyUSB
 ```

-Go to the folder by **$ cd ~/driver/Linux/bin** and using the following comand to start the testing:
+Open a terminal and go to the folder by **$ cd ~/driver/Linux/bin**, using the following comand to start the testing:

 ```bash
 $ $ ./driverSensor